rootcanopy/Book-Reviews/README.md

 @screen size 320px the jumbotron gets a little funky, but I guess thats the average screen size, not below.

+Instead of editing a review and then it updating the database its creating a new record.
+Other than that everything is functioning well.
+The footer also is covering the end content atm will fix it once I get Heroku up and running.

 ## **Deployment**